Pediatric Ophthalmology & Adult Strabismus

 The University of North Carolina at Chapel Hill Department of Ophthalmology has two American Board of Ophthalmology-certified, fellowship-trained pediatric ophthalmologists.

 Dr. Kathy Whitfield and Dr. Michelle Go devote their practices to the comprehensive care of children’s eyes and to the alleviation of problems caused by adult strabismus.

 Children’s eye problems range from routine examinations to the diagnosis and management of such problems as amblyopia (lazy eye), nasolacrimal duct obstruction (blocked tear ducts), cataracts, glaucoma, retinopathy of prematurity, and strabismus (eye misalignment).

 Adult strabismus may take the form of a long-standing squint (crossing problem) of large angle with few or no symptoms, or a recently acquired misalignment of any amount but with disabling effects.

-For children and adults Drs.
-Wright and Gertsch subscribe to the philosophy that every patient deserves the best possible care, bringing to bear the most modern of treatment modalities and instrumentation.
-They are ably assisted by a large group of ophthalmic technicians.
+For children and adults, Dr. Whitfield subscribes to the philosophy that every patient deserves the best possible care, bringing to bear the most modern of treatment modalities and instrumentation.
+Drs.
+Whitfield and Go are ably assisted by a large group of well-trained and highly qualified ophthalmic technicians.

 We are proud of the pediatric ophthalmology and adult strabismus team at UNC-Chapel Hill and look forward to the opportunity to be of help with your health care.